 (iii) The association hosting the NSWCHSSA 15 years state trials shall be included as a "metropolitan" team and play the away round in the final 20 round game of the NSWCHSSA opens state-wide draw in the current year.

 (e) Referees – touch judges

 (i) All fixtures should be controlled by a senior qualified, certificated referee, correctly attired.

-(ii) The home school shall arrange the appointment of the referee/s through the regional touch contact (appointed by the NSW Touch Association) applicable to the home school for rounds 1-5, (see attachment to draw), or through the local Touch Association, if one exists.
+(ii) The home school shall arrange the appointment of the referee/s through the association touch contact (appointed by the NSW Touch Association) applicable to the home school for rounds 1-5, (see attachment to draw), or through the local Touch Association, if one exists.
 The away school has the right to supply a 'buddy' referee.

 (iv) If a qualified referee is not available for games being played in rounds 1-4, a neutral, competent adult may be appointed by the home school to control the game.
 Both Coaches must give consent.

 (v) For all association finals, the association convener shall nominate a suitable neutral venue and provide qualified and experienced NSW Touch Association referees.

 (i) All fixtures should be played at the earliest possible date.